Opinion: What have we learned from #MeToo? Johnny Depp v Amber Heard holds the answer

 “Deppheads” feel sure that their idol is a wholly innocent man.
 They’re on the right side of justice, denouncing the cynical and despicable Heard for exploiting post-#MeToo cancel culture to benefit her own career and bank balance.

 Never mind that Depp has already lost the libel case he brought against The Sun for labelling him a “wife beater”.
 Never mind that there’s already a High Court ruling that he did assault his wife – or that his appeal to overturn the verdict was rejected.
-Ignore the vile text messages calling Heard “the slippery whore that I donated my jizz to for a while” and a dictionary of other misogynistic profanities.
+Ignore the vile text messages calling Heard “the slippery w**** that I donated my j*** to for a while” and a dictionary of other misogynistic profanities.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here